-I linked to something from another webthing a few days ago.
+I linked to something from another webthing (which didn’t survive link testing as of March, 2022).
 The author talks about why she ‘might have quit’ Facebook and three of the listed reasons have stuck in my mind since originally reading the article:

 - I wanted to get to know people in person

 - I wanted people to get to know me in person, but only if I like them

 - I had forgotten how to surf the internet for interesting content

 There’s something I find really interesting about social networking.
 While the various social networks do provide a way for real friends (and family) to stay in touch, I think for many, the emphasis is on how many followers they can gain.
 Somewhere along the line, the concept of ‘friendship’ has become diluted.
 People think of followers as friends and that’s just not necessarily true.